praveens-git-bit/Ignite2024/Introduction.md

  - Task 2.2: Explore the data in the Azure Databricks environment with Unity Catalog (unified governance solution for data and AI)
  - Task 2.3: Create a Mirrored Azure Databricks Catalog in Fabric and analyze data using T-SQL

-## Exercise 4: Power BI Experience in Fabric
+## Exercise 3: Power BI Experience in Fabric

-- Task 4.1: Create a Semantic model and generate insights using Copilot for Power BI
+- Task 3.1: Create a Semantic model and generate insights using Copilot for Power BI

-## Exercise 5: Real-Time Intelligence experience - Explore Streaming data using Copilot for KQL DB
+## Exercise 4: Real-Time Intelligence experience - Explore Streaming data using Copilot for KQL DB

-- Task 5.1: Ingest real-time/historical data into Eventhouse using Eventstream
+- Task 4.1: Ingest real-time data into Eventhouse using Eventstream
-- Task 5.2: Analyze/discover patterns, identify anomalies and outliers using Copilot
+- Task 4.2: Analyze/discover patterns, identify anomalies and outliers using Copilot

 ## Exercise 6: Explorer Data Science experience in Microsoft Fabric

-- Task 6.1: Build ML models and experiments using Copilot in Fabric
+- Task 5.1: Build ML models and experiments using Copilot in Fabric
-- Task 6.2: Leverage AI skills for Q&A
+- Task 5.2: Leverage AI skills

-## Exercise 7: Mirroring Azure SQL DB in Fabric
+## Exercise 6: Mirroring Azure SQL DB in Fabric
-- Task 7.1: Create Mirrored Azure SQL DB in Fabric
+- Task 6.1: Create Mirrored Azure SQL DB in Fabric
-- Task 7.2: Analyze the Mirrored Azure SQL Database data using T-SQL
+- Task 6.2: Analyze the Mirrored Azure SQL Database data using T-SQL

 ## Overview
 ![buildarch.png](media/labMedia/ignite_architecture_diagram.png)